bobymathew/Coursera-project/README.md

-This was developed as a part of the coursera project.
+Python scripts used for the coursera project.